-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Makes little or no questions in the many of the reasonable effort to completely and in the questions in the answer the questions completely and/or . , exercise but does posed in the not in the make some assignment. reasonable effort to do so.
-Demonstrates Response Response Response demonstrates Understanding demonstrates an a very poor of the Assignment understanding of the understanding of the and has come to an understanding of the exercise and the exercise and comes to a conclusion. exercise but shows a high level of , appropriate conclusion student has justified to a conclusion. riigh level of confusion on the part presented by the Conclusion and enunciated an of the student.
-The assigninent.
-1 appropriate , student's conclusion, 1 conclusion.
-11 1 / if any, is not 1 supported by the rest of the essay.
-Documentation/ Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, or two or more inappropriate has cited authorities good sources but authorities or has that are irrelevant. those obtained 11 1 / has missed at least failed to establish the 11 1 one excellent good sources but relevance of the source.
-Sources are has done a poor job sources that he or she has cited. essays, legal principles learned in integrated well in the assignment. of integrating them. sne has cited. class or the integrated. uie assigiiiieit. courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in very well; the reader organized.
-The essay level of organization organized and is very chaos.
-There is no is coherent, though difficult to follow. reasonable attempt to · · · · · · · · · · · · · · · · · · organize the essay Different appropriately coherently. components of the should be.
-Essay may essay are broken up and did not properly follow argument is made in the essay. appropriately. between points without using new organize the essay.
-Separate paragraphs paragraphs. are used for separate pai agi apiis. ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis critical thinking and thinking and analysis. critical thinking and critical thinking or analysis.
-The student The student's points analysis.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not questions in the answer the questions appropriate order. completely and/or exercise but does posed in the not in the not in the make some assignment. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment thorough understanding of the understanding of the and has come to an exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified student comes to confusion on the part assignment. and enunciated an may not be of the student.
+The appropriate student's conclusion, conclusion. if any, is not supported by the rest of the essay.
+Documentation/ Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or has cited authorities For assignments, sources should be sources and has applied them or two or more good sources but but has missed the best available OR inappropriate authorities or has that are irrelevant. those obtained appropriately. has missed at least student has cited failed to establish the unat are irrelevant. through legal one excellent good sources but relevance of the 0 0 0 sources that he or essays, legal well cited and well integrated well in she has cited. principles learned in integrated. the assignment. class or the U U courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in organized.
+The essay organized and is very can clearly is coherent, though difficult to follow. reasonable attempt to understand where / organize the essay the essay is going at all points and a Different components of the not as focused as it should be.
+Essay may appropriately coherently. cohesive easy-to- and did not properly follow argument is appropriately. organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas.
+Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at Analysis critical thinking and thinking and analysis. critical thinking and critical thinking or analysis.
+The student , analysis.
 The analysis.
-The student's are well argued and student's arguments points make no sense. cited law to the facts well supported. are weak and of the given case in a unconvincing. clear and convincing exceptionally · · manner. convincing.
+The student's are well argued and points make no sense. cited law to the facts well supported.
+11 / 0 are weak and of the given case in a unconvincing. clear and convincing exceptionally manner. convincing.
+1